-As High Commissioner for Human Rights you have been requested by CND to contribute to the preparations for the special session in 2016.
-In this regard, we, the Alliance for Rights-Oriented Drug Policies, hereby bring to your attention an issue that hitherto has been overlooked.
+As the leading entity in the United Nations system for countering the world drug problem UNODC is tasked with providing substantive expertise and technical support to the preparatory process for the special session of the General Assembly to be held in 2016.
+In this regard, we, the Alliance for Rights-Oriented Drug Policies (AROD), hereby bring to your attention an issue that hitherto has been overlooked.